(1) How long will my Nevada DUI case take?

 (4) What types of issues will my DUI defense implicate?

 DUI cases involve highly complex and specialized areas of law and science.
 Constitutional rights such as your Fourth Amendment right to be free from unreasonable search and seizures, your Fifth Amendment protection against self incrimination and your Sixth Amendment right to confront your accusers are implicated.
 Additionally, given the fact that the prosecution will offer evidence against you ranging from officer testimony (bloodshot eyes, slurred speech, etc.) to chemical analysis of your blood, breath or urine, to evidence concerning the involuntary jerking of your eyes (nystagmus), scientific and pseudo-scientific disciplines are implicated as well.
-You need to hire a DUI lawyer that is experienced and knowledgable in the many specialized areas your Nevada DUI case will implicate.
+You need to hire a DUI lawyer that is experienced and knowledgeable in the many specialized areas your Nevada DUI case will implicate.